CortexIntelligentAutomation/docs/content/en/docs/2023.3/getting-started/cloud/add-observability-to-innovation/Grafana/_index.md

 ---

 {{% pageinfo %}}
-For instructions on how to set up Grafana and Grafana Loki on-premise see {{< ahref "Cortex.GettingStarted.OnPremise.AddObservabilityToInnovation.Grafana.MainDoc" "Grafana on-premise" >}}.
+For instructions on how to set up Grafana and Grafana Loki on-premise see {{< ahref path="Cortex.GettingStarted.OnPremise.AddObservabilityToInnovation.Grafana.MainDoc" title="Grafana on-premise" >}}.
 {{% /pageinfo %}}